DirtybirdInc/kokis-site/README.md

 ### What the release script does
 - navigates to the repo
-- clone the repo for first release or pull the latest changes
+- clones the repo for first release or pulls the latest version
-- installs the dependencies (including mocha for unit testing and
+- installs the dependencies (including mocha for unit testing and nyc istanbul for code coverage)
-- runs tests ```$ npm test```
+- runs all unit tests
 - runs firebase deploy
 - prints all console outputs to a file